kurjaakoodia/SoundMeterNew/README.md

 # Application Overview

-## Who We Are
-This project was made by Group 2 as part of the Mobilde Development course ar Etropolia University of Applied sciences.

 ## Getting Started

 To use the app, first grant permission for microphone access.
 Once access is granted, press the record button to view a real-time analysis of ambient sound levels.